What is acrodermatitis enteropathica?

 - Psoriasis — psoriasis causes erythematous scaly plaques and does not cause vesiculobullous and eczematous lesions [1,3]

 - Napkin dermatitis — this is confined to the napkin area and has no systemic features.

 What is the treatment for an acrodermatitis enteropathica-like condition?

 An acrodermatitis enteropathica-like condition secondary to acquired zinc deficiency will resolve after oral zinc supplementation, usually at an initial dose of 0.5–1 mg/kg/day of elemental zinc .
 Whether there is an ongoing need for zinc replacement will depend on the cause [2,8].

 An acrodermatitis enteropathica-like condition secondary to a metabolic disorder generally responds to dietary manipulation and medication in the form of specific organic supplements to correct metabolic deficiencies .
 Expert assistance should be sought from a nutritionist.

-The outcome for an acrodermatitis enteropathica-like condition differs depending on whether the condition is secondary to an acquired zinc deficiency or a metabolic disorder.
+The outcome for an acrodermatitis enteropathica-like condition depends on the underlying condition.

 An acrodermatitis enteropathica-like condition secondary to acquired zinc deficiency has a favourable prognosis if identified early [8,9].
 The dermatological, gastrointestinal, and psychological manifestations tend to resolve within days to weeks following zinc replacement .